Exploring dark sector parameters in light of neutron star temperatures: DM capture and NS temperature

-where $C_{a}$ is the DM annihilation rate.
+Here $C_{a}$ is the DM annihilation rate.
 Both coefficients $C_c$ and $C_a$ are well studied and the expressions can be found in Refs.~\cite{Bell:2020jou,Bell:2020lmm,Chen:2018ohx} and references therein.
 We do not reproduce here.
-Thus, the exact solution to Eq.~(\ref{eq:dm_number}) is obtained
+Thus, the exact solutions to Eqs.~(\ref{eq:dm_number}) and (\ref{eq:antidm_number}) are obtained